tedneward/fusionauth-hello-world/GUIDE.md

 </html>
 ```

-Really, that's it for the login page.
+That's it for the login page itself.

 ## Code: Respond to the redirect
 When the user clicks that "log in" link, FusionAuth takes over and presents the page that contains the form asking for username and password.
 Assuming the user enters the credentials correctly, FA will then send a "code" and "userState" values to your URL of choice--that's what we entered in the "OAuth Redirect" field earlier.
 We can capture those values and do something with them, but for now it's sufficient to simply display that we got them: